 Contact an attorney today for help

 At John Foy & Associates, we know accidents can happen—but they have consequences.
 We represent car accident victims now facing expensive injuries and property damage because of another driver’s mistakes.
-If you or a loved one was injured because of a negligent driver, contact us today for a FREE consultation at 404-400-4000.
+If you or a loved one was injured because of a negligent driver, contact an Atlanta car accident lawyer today for a FREE consultation at 404-400-4000.